ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

    chances of acceptance of the report at some compute cost.
 The aggregate data SHOULD be present using the media type "application/ gzip" if compressed (see [GZIP]), and "text/xml" otherwise.
-The filename is typically constructed using the following ABNF:
+The filename SHOULD be constructed using the following ABNF:

      filename = receiver "!" policy-domain "!" begin-timestamp
                 "!" end-timestamp [ "!" unique-id ] "." extension